raj7972/python_sql_queries/instructions/delete.md

 2. A function named delete_employee_data is defined that takes one parameter: employee_id.

-3. A connection to the database is established using the mysql.connector.connect method and a cursor object is created from the connection object.

-4. The SQL DELETE statement is defined using the DELETE FROM employees WHERE id=%s format, where %s is a placeholder for the employee_id parameter.
+3. The SQL DELETE statement is defined using the DELETE FROM employees WHERE id=%s format, where %s is a placeholder for the employee_id parameter.

-5. The execute method of the cursor object is used to execute the DELETE statement, passing the employee_id parameter as an argument.
+4. The execute method of the cursor object is used to execute the DELETE statement, passing the employee_id parameter as an argument.

-6. The cnx.commit method is called to persist the changes in the database.
+5. The cnx.commit method is called to persist the changes in the database.

-7. The number of deleted records is printed using the rowcount property of the cursor object.
+6. The number of deleted records is printed using the rowcount property of the cursor object.

-8. The cursor and connection objects are closed using the close method.
+7. The cursor and connection objects are closed using the close method.

 Call the delete_employee_data in dunder main